JMHenri/jekyll-now/_posts/2018-5-7-Crypto-Arbitrage-2.md

 2. There is always a trading fee.

-## Wherein I ramble about choosing a price point.
+## Wherein I ramble about choosing a price point to sell at.

 Consider Difference (D) to be the % profit you will made during an arbitrage operation.
 Volume Above D (V) is all of the volume available to you above your difference, or, the assets that you can capitalize on.